-Quick, simple and brimming with tomatoey, garlicky, herby yumminess, my red pesto pasta recipe is perfect for a speedy lunch or dinner.
-Make you own homemade pesto from scratch or toss on store-bought pesto if you're in a hurry.
-Whether you're already a red pesto fan or green pesto person who's looking to change things up this versatile recipe is sure to be a new favourite.
+Quick, simple and brimming with tomatoey, garlicky, herby yumminess, my sun-dried red pesto pasta recipe is perfect for a speedy lunch or dinner.
+Make you own red pesto from scratch or toss on store-bought pesto if you're in a hurry.
+Whether you're already a pesto rosso fan or green pesto person who's looking to change things up this versatile recipe is sure to be a new favourite.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!